Basements and the Party Wall Act

 One other point to bear in mind is that basement extensions can take 18 months or more to complete where they are large or complex, and that is a long time in the life of an adjoining property.
 It is possible that cracking caused by settlement or shrinkage rather than the party wall works could occur over that period.
 It is part of the surveyors’ role to determine the difference between cracking that is and is not related to the works.

-If you are planning a basement extension or have been notified of basement or underpinning works at a neighbouring property and would like some advice on party wall procedures you are welcome to contact the author of this article, Justin Burns BSc(Hons) MRICS FFPWS, on 020 7183 2578 or by email.
+If you are planning a basement extension or have been notified of basement or underpinning works at a neighbouring property and would like some advice on party wall procedures you are welcome to contact our party walls team on 020 7183 2578 or by email.